zhehui-wang/EMOMC/readme.md

 # EMOMC

-Welcome to the project of "Evolutionary Multi-Objective Model Compression for Deep Neural Networks" This project has been testd on the Python 3.7.4
+Welcome to the project of "Evolutionary Multi-Objective Model Compression for Deep Neural Networks"

 ## Reference Paper
 This is the code for the paper "Evolutionary Multi-Objective Model Compression for Deep Neural Networks".
 The following is the bibtex.